turboapps/docs/deploying/to_turboserver/a-basic_walthrough.md

 The evaluation version of TurboStudio creates time trial containers.
 To create containers that do not expire, obtain a retail license for the TurboStudio.

-#### Add the Application to TurboServer
+#### Add the Application to Turbo Server

-After the **SVM** is created add the Application to TurboServer.
-For more information on managing Applications and Application versions in TurboServer, refer to Managing Applications.
-Complete the following steps to add a new Application to TurboServer:
+After the **SVM** is created add the Application to Turbo Server.
+For more information on managing Applications and Application versions in Turbo Server, refer to Managing Applications.
+Complete the following steps to add a new Application to Turbo Server:

 1. Navigate to the **Applications** page of the Administration Site.